 His small size might suggest that transport and travel are easy; however, this can be complicated due to this breed’s anxiety.

-Training, mixed with early socialization, can make taking the Lakeland on trips more feasible.
+Training, mixed with early socialisation, can make taking the Lakeland on trips more feasible.

 Lakeland Terrier and cats